-Child Health and Development Studies (CHDS) investigates how health and disease are passed on between generations--not only genetically, but also through social, personal and environmental surroundings.
-Nearly 50 years ago, CHDS enrolled over 15,000 families during the mothers' early pregnancy.
-Families participated in comprehensive interviews about their health, lifestyle and experiences.
-Follow-up studies CHDS children, now adults, and on their children, enable CHDS scientists to study health across generations and seek ways to prevent disease early in life.
+The Child Health and Development Studies (CHDS) investigates how health and disease are passed on between generations—not only genetically, but also through social, personal, and environmental surroundings.
+Studies spanning over 60 years enable CHDS scientists to study health across generations and seek ways to prevent disease early in life.

 A Lifecourse Approach to Emerging Health Disparities in a U.S. Cohort

 This study, sponsored by the National Institute of Child Health and Development, was a collaboration between CHDS investigators and Columbia University.
 The focus of this project is to understand how and when racial and socioeconomic disparities in health emerge over the life course.
 It will provide critical information for understanding why disparities exist and how they might be addressed.

 This project considered timing of exposure in a prospective epidemiological study of the relationship between DDT exposure and breast cancer.

 Can Placenta Factors Explain Race Patterns of Breast Cancer?

 Higher birth weights have been reported to increase breast cancer risk, and birth weights of mothers and daughters are highly correlated.
 However, race/ethnicity patterns for birth weight do not match patterns of breast cancer in California (lowest in Asians and Hispanics).
 A key to progress in breast cancer prevention will lie in reconciling critical paradoxes like this one.
 This grant examines whether race differences in placental characteristics shed light on this paradox.

 Celiac Disease Within a Multi-Generational Cohort Study